Health Literacy

 What is health literacy?

-A user with low health literacy will generally struggle to:
+People with low health literacy usually find it hard to:

 Research shows that: